abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-internet-era.md

 date: '2021-01-04'
 excerpt: >-
   We now all use modern digital services every day.
-That has changed what customers and staff expect from every organisation.
+That has changed what customers and staff expect from every organisation they come into contact with.
 image_alt: lorem-ipsum
 thumb_image_alt: lorem-ipsum
 meta_title: lorem-ipsum